 Welcome to the Adult timeline!
 Centuries have passed since Link was sent back in time in Ocarina, and without anyone to protect the world, Ganon was able to do some pretty hefty damage.

-To counter that, the goddesses decided to flood, and then sink, Hyrule - the iconic location became locked in the depths of the ocean.
+To counter that, the goddesses decided to flood and then sink Hyrule - the iconic location became locked in the ocean's depths.
 As far as Zelda goes in terms of pure storytelling, this is one of the best chapters the series has given us.

-Wind Waker introduces a new Link, who has grown up hearing tales of the legendary Link of old (the one who was sent back in time in Ocarina).
-The new Link comes of age in this game and becomes the protagonist of the series for a time.
+Wind Waker introduces a new Link, who has grown up hearing tales of the legendary Link of old (the one who was sent back in time to Ocarina).
+The new Link comes of age in this game and becomes the series's protagonist for a time.

-The Legend of Zelda: Phantom Hourglass (Adult Timeline)
+The Legend of Zelda: Phantom Hourglass (Adult Timeline - Hero is triumphant)

 zelda phantom hourglass